-Note: It is not an appropriate accommodation in test administration procedures to read a TABE or CLAS-E Reading test to a learner with low literacy skills or blindness.
+Note: It is not an appropriate accommodation to read a TABE or CLAS-E Reading test to a learner with low literacy skills or blindness.
 The purpose of a reading test is to assess reading skill levels and to determine the learner's appropriate instructional levels, not to assess knowledge of a subject area.